 Rita Milios, LCSW, "The Mind Mentor," combines the science of neuro-biology, traditional psychotherapy techniques, and spiritual growth techniques gleaned from ancient wisdom traditions to help people re-program old, entrenched, self-defeating habits and attitudes and successfully treat anxiety, depression, addictions (substances, people, things), eating issues, relationship issues, trauma, life transition issues and grief.

-The catch-phrase “Fake it till you make it,” is often associated with Alcoholics Anonymous.
-In the book, AA to Z; An Addictionary of the 12-Step Culture, this saying is described as a “suggestion often made to newcomers who feel they can’t get the program and will go back to old behavior.
-The suggestion implies that if the newcomer acts according to the steps and teachings of the program, then the program will begin to work….”
+The catchphrase “fake it ’til you make it” is often associated with Alcoholics Anonymous.
+In the book AA to Z: An Addictionary of the 12-Step Culture, this saying is described as a “suggestion often made to newcomers who feel they can’t get the program and will go back to old behavior.
+The suggestion implies that if the newcomer acts according to the steps and teachings of the program, then the program will begin to work…

 When used as a motivational reminder to “hang in there,” this phrase can help individuals in recovery stay strong during the early days of sobriety.

-They further determined that these changes extended beyond mere thinking and feeling, to impact the study participants’ physiology and subsequent behavior, producing real-world implications.
-They theorized that participants’ increased feelings of power and more positive outlooks likely resulted from increases in levels of testosterone and decreases in levels of the stress hormone cortisol.
+They further determined that these changes extended beyond mere thinking and feeling.
+They impacted participants’ physiology and subsequent behavior, producing real-world implications.
+They theorized that participants’ increased feelings of power and more positive outlooks likely resulted from increases in testosterone and decreases in the stress hormone cortisol.

-So how do you “fake it till you make it” in such a way as to gain the benefits of this attitude, rather than allowing it to become an excuse for sloughing off?
+So how do you “fake it ’til you make it” in a way that helps you benefit from this attitude, rather than letting it become an excuse for sloughing off?

 Below are some Visualization Tips, adapted from my book, Tools for Transformation.